 Take our quiz to discover which TEFL Internship is perfect for you.

 To get a good TEFL job, you’ll need a TEFL qualification that’s recognised around the world, like ours.
 TEFL training is packaged into bundles of different hours, starting at the minimum of 120 hours, which takes around 6 weeks to complete.
 The highest number of hours we offer is 320 hours.
 Essentially, the higher number of hours you train for, the more your application will stand out when applying for TEFL jobs.

 When selecting a qualification to get a good TEFL job, make sure you choose a TEFL Course provider who is regulated and accredited.
-At i-to-i, all of our TEFL Courses and Diplomas are regulated by Ofqual – the English Government body responsible for ensuring qualifications are of the highest standard.
+At i-to-i, all of our TEFL Courses and Diplomas are regulated by Ofqual – the UK Government body responsible for ensuring qualifications are of the highest standard.
 We’re also accredited by the ODLQC (Open & Distance Learning Quality Council).
 When looking for a TEFL qualification, you’re likely to find companies and courses that are accredited, but there aren’t many who also have regulated qualifications – we’re one of them!

 Once qualified, in theory you can get a TEFL job in any country where English isn’t the native language.
 With almost 200 countries in the world, the world is ready and waiting for you to explore.
 It’s important to note that when it comes to teaching around the world, there are restrictions on working in certain countries due to visa stipulations.
 This isn’t to say you won’t be able to work wherever you choose, you’ll just need to check visa information before you start your TEFL job.